allenkinzalow/OSRS-Refactored/README.md

 This is a deobfuscated and refactored version of revision 60 of the OSRS client.
 Please only use this for reference and education!

 I tried to give credit where credit was due and hopefully I'll have a fully refactored osrs client soon.
 Feel free to make contributions.

+I have began some documentation on the wiki page: https://github.com/kinztechcom/OSRS-Refactored/wiki